MacBook Pro affichant un éditeur de code

 mv testblog.local.pem testblog.local.crt

-Now it’s time to change the configurations of the nginx server.
+Now it’s time to change the configuration of the nginx server.

-Starting from basic symfony file for the nginx configuration just change the file as well:
+Starting from the basic Symfony file for the nginx configuration, just change the file as follows:

 server {